hassansecfix/policy-edit/data/updated_policy_instructions_v6.0.md

   - If the complete sentence containing user selection is not grammatically correct and sounding natural → EXACT sentence from the document containing the `a quarterly basis` in it.
 - **Action:**
   - If user selection MATCHES current → `comment`
+  - If user selection DIFFERENT:
-  - If user selection DIFFERENT → `replace` with new frequency
+    - If the complete sentence containing user selection is grammatically correct and sounding natural → `replace` with new frequency
+    - If the complete sentence containing user selection is not grammatically correct and sounding natural → `replace` with grammatically correct sentence containing the user frequency.
 - **Replacement:**
   - If the complete sentence containing user selection is grammatically correct and sounding natural -> `replace` with new frequency
   - If the complete sentence containing user selection is not grammatically correct and sounding natural -> Completely rewritten sentence containing the user selection making it grammatically correct and sounding natural.